microsounds/kagami/readme.md

 | `UPDATED` | Taken from second markdown comment in the form `<!--updated xx/xx/xxxx-->` | N/A |

 # Installation
-**kagami** is a single shell script, you can simply keep it with your webpages at the document root, or you can install it to your path by running `make install`.
+**kagami** is a single shell script, you can keep it with your webpages at the document root, or you can install it to your path by running `make install`.

 The default install location is `/usr/local`, you can change this with